TM-38837

 TM-38837 is a small molecule inverse agonist/antagonist of the CB_{1} cannabinoid receptor, with peripheral selectivity.
 It is being developed for the treatment of obesity and metabolic disorders by 7TM Pharma.
 The company has announced phase I clinical trials.

 TM-38837 is among the first of a new generation of cannabinoid receptor antagonist designed to avoid the central nervous system liabilities of the first generation CB_{1} receptor antagonists such as rimonabant.
+The structure of TM-38837 has been erronously referred to in the past as compound 8 in reference but is now known from a more recent reference.